 All pets will be spayed/neutered before leaving MCAC custody.
 They are current on all age appropriate vaccines, microchipped and tested for heartworms (dogs) or FELV (cats).
 Macon County Animal Control has a Veterinarian on staff.

-We accept payment in the form of cash or check only.
+We accept payment in the form of cash, check, debit and credit cards.
 Various Specials offered throughout the year.

 We reserve the right to deny any person for any reason.
 Our pets' welfare is our primary concern.
 If you live out of town, feel free to call us or e-mail us and someone will contact you.We have various foster programs and special adoption events throughout the year.
 Please contact our Adoption Coordinator for more information at 217-425-4508 or view our Facebook page at https://www.facebook.com/mcacadopt .